-The Convenience Shop (Holding) plc ("the Company") is a public limited liability company incorporated in Malta with registration number of C 87554 and registered address at Marant Food Products, Mdina Road, Żebbuġ ŻBĠ 9017, Malta.
+The Convenience Shop (Holding) plc ("the Company") is a public limited liability company incorporated in Malta with registration number of C 87554 and registered address at 8, TCS Building, Triq Hal Luqa, Qormi QRM 9072, Malta.

-The principal activity of the Company is to act as a holding company.
-The Company, together with its subsidiaries ("the Group") is engaged to operate in the fast-moving consumer goods industry and is engaged in the retailing of food, goods and other ancillary products through its shops located across Malta.
+The principal activity of the Company is to act as a holding company and to provide finance to group companies.
+The Company, together with its subsidiaries ("the Group") is engaged in operating in the fast-moving consumer goods industry and is engaged in the retailing of food, goods and other ancillary products through its shops located across Malta.

-The ownership of the Company's share capital and voting rights is such that no particular individual may be deemed to exercise ultimate control over the Company.
+The ownership of the Company's share capital and voting rights is such that no particular individual or identifiable group of individuals may be deemed to exercise ultimate control over the Company.

-These financial statements include the results of the Group, together with those of the Company, for the year ended 31 December 2023.
+These financial statements include the results of the Group, together with those of the Company, for the year ended 31 December 2024.